 Figure 1.
 Mock u/g/r Hubble images showing the stellar distributions of our simulated dwarf galaxies.
 The side length of each projection is 10 kpc.
 The rows depict our three different IC set-ups, whilst the columns represent the different galaxy formation physics variations explored.
-The stellar sizes and colours are clearly impacted by the addition of CRs and/or AGN feedback hinting at a potential influence by these processes on dark matter distributions. glecting losses from diffusive reacceleration (Hopkins et al. 2022b).
-Streaming contributions from advective and Alfvén velocities are also ignored, leading to a two parameter model depending on the isotropic diffusion rate $\kappa$ and a streaming velocity $v{\kappa}$ .
-An approximate solution for the spatial distribution of CR energy density for such a model is presented in Hopkins et al. (2023b), and depends on an integral of an exponentially-declining function of the loss function.
+The stellar sizes and colours are clearly impacted by the addition of CRs and/or AGN feedback hinting at a potential influence by these processes on dark matter distributions.

+is assumed to be a combination of hadronic/pionic, Coulomb, and ionization losses - therefore, neglecting losses from diffusive reacceleration (Hopkins et al. 2022b).
+Streaming contributions from advective and Alfvén velocities are also ignored, leading to a twoparameter model depending on the isotropic diffusion rate κ and a streaming velocity v{κ} .
+An approximate solution for the spatial distribution of CR energy density for such a model is presented in Hopkins et al. (2023b), and depends on an integral of an exponentially declining function of the loss function.

 The resultant CR model is solved using a LEBRON-type approximation (see Hopkins et al. 2018, for details).
 The 'optical depth' of the CRs is equivalent the loss function we describe above, and the CR energy at a given distance from a source (i.e. SNe or AGN) is solved using the gravity tree in GIZMO.
 In FIRE-3, 10 per cent of the SN energy is converted to CRs and, as we mention above, 10 per cent of the BH luminosity is in the form of CRs.
-In this work, we use the values from Hopkins et al. (2023b); $\kappa = 5 \times 10^{28} \, \mathrm{cm}^2 \, \mathrm{s}^{-1}$ and $v{\kappa} = 20 \, \mathrm{km} \, \mathrm{s}^{-1}$ .
-3 RESULTS
+In this work, we use the values from Hopkins et al. (2023b); $\kappa = 5 \times 10^{28} \text{ cm}^2 \text{ s}^{-1}$ and $v{\kappa} = 20 \text{ km s}^{-1}$.